Aleish12/CS230__Portfolio/README.md

 ## Journal Entry

+### Briefly summarize The Gaming Room client and their software requirements.
+Who was the client?
+What type of software did they want you to design?
+The client was The Gaming Room.
+They wanted the design for a multiplayer game application that could run across different platforms and support many users at the same time.
+The key needs were scalability, reliable performance, secure access, and efficient use of resources so the system would stay responsive as the player base grows.
+They also needed clear separation of components so the system would be easier to maintain and extend.

 ### What did you do particularly well in developing this documentation?
 I think one of my strengths was explaining technical concepts in a way that was clear and organized.
 I made sure the document connected directly to the project requirements instead of just listing facts.
 I also put effort into comparing the different platforms fairly and highlighting the advantages and disadvantages of each.